I’m going to keep this blog post very short and to the point as, because it’s such a dry subject, I don’t want to bore you all to tears!

 If you click on the tag, it will show you the details of the NFT, including the owner and the creator.

-You might think they would be one and the same, but the creator could be myself – taking a photo of my kitchen – and the owner could be Howdens as they sponsored me and gave me a heavy discount for the kitchen.
+You might think they would be one and the same, but the creator could be me – taking a photo of my kitchen – and the owner could be Howdens as they sponsored me and gave me a heavy discount for the kitchen.

 So, they are not always mutual.